Centre for Forensic and Investigative Psychology

 2024 Events

-We run a programme of regular research seminars throughout the year, which both our own research staff and students use to communicate their research to colleagues and external partners.
-We also regularly invite external speakers, both practitioners and academics, to talk about their work and experiences in the field.
+We run a programme of regular research seminars throughout the year, which our research staff and students use to communicate their research to colleagues and external partners.
+We host conferences, give invited talks and we also regularly invite external speakers, both practitioners and academics, to talk about their work and experiences in the field.

 30 May 2024, CFiP Annual Public Lecture: The Virtual Burglary Project: how we’ve used VR to study the expertise of burglars (and other offenders)